What courses should my child take in grades 10 and 11 if they intend to go to university?

 Does your child have the admission requirements for the school and program he/she wishes to attend? (prerequisite courses and grades)

 - Admission requirements vary greatly between academic institutions.
 This is partly due to the number of applicants and spaces available in the program.
-Complete university admission requirements can be found at e-info, while information regarding college admissions can be found at the Ontario colleges website.
+Complete university admission requirements can be found at Ontario Universities’ Info, while information regarding college admissions can be found at the Ontario colleges website.
 It should be noted that most colleges do not publicize cut-off grades for admission, since many other variables come into play.

 Where can my child find Community Service opportunities?